Totchinuko/apiconan.totchinuko.fr/patches/admin.0.8.x.md

 - Improved script search such that when searching from default category, the search will be performed in all categories
 - Fixed export/backup of scripts that could end up being corrupted.
 Previously exported script might be impossible to reimport after this update and will need to be exported again.
 - Fixed scripting lists not displaying their weight properly

+## 0.8.14
+- Improved the search panel for kit, scripts, quests, etc...
+When selecting them in scripts.
+It will now allow partial search combination, broad search on the default category and allow the filter c:Category_Name to be used directly in the search for scripts.
+Long term, I plan to move other categories of !Admin data to work more like scripts do, but for now I'm just reinforcing the stuff that already exists.